verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 JavaScript isn't the only thing that can affect your website's responsiveness.
 Rendering can be a type of expensive work in its own right—and when large rendering updates happen, they can interfere with your website's ability to respond to user inputs.

 Optimizing rendering work isn't a straightforward process, and it often depends on what you're trying to achieve.
-Even so, there are some things you can do to ensure that your rendering updates are reasonable, and don't sprawl into long tasks:
+Even so, there are some things you can do to ensure that your rendering updates are reasonable and don't sprawl into long tasks:

 - Avoid using `requestAnimationFrame()` for doing any non-visual work. `requestAnimationFrame()` calls are handled during the rendering phase of the event loop, and when too much work is done during this step, rendering updates can be delayed.
 It's essential that any work you're doing with `requestAnimationFrame()` is reserved strictly for tasks that involve rendering updates.
 - Keep your DOM size small.
 DOM size and the intensity of layout work are correlated.
 When the renderer has to update the layout for a very large DOM, the work required to recalculate its layout can increase significantly.
 [Avoiding excessive DOM size](https://developer.chrome.com/docs/lighthouse/performance/dom-size/).